ta0kira/zeolite/README.md

      <span style='color:#898887;'>// repeated for each String s in stringList</span>
      <span style='color:#898887;'>// you can also use break and continue</span>
    }</pre>

+   Since the `Order` is optional, `empty` can be used to iterate zero times.

 `for` loops (e.g., `for (int i = 0; i < foo; ++i) { ... }` in C++) *are not*
 supported, since such syntax is too restrictive to scale, and they can be